-For many of us the holiday season is a time of indulgence and enjoyment.
-You consume more food and alcohol than usual and exercise less.
+For many of us the holiday season is synonymous with indulgence and enjoyment – marked by increased consumption of food and alcohol coupled with reduced physical activity.

 But the festive season is over now and as you dive back into routine it might be time to get back on track with your healthy lifestyle.

 Getting “back on track” doesn’t have to mean drastic lifestyle changes, sacrifices and restrictions.
 You don’t have to cut carbs, go low calorie, or even ban the booze.
-Instead, here are five simple and effective ways to get back into a healthy way of living.
+Instead, consider these six straightforward and impactful ways to get back into a healthy way of living.

 1. Aim to cook more

-While the holidays might mean eating out, socialising regularly, and ordering takeaway to “treat yourself”, it’s time to get back into cooking.
+While the holiday season often involves dining out, frequent socialising, and indulging in takeaway to “treat yourself”, it’s now time to get back into cooking.
 Cooking your own meals allows you to know exactly what’s going into your food, so you’re not consuming excess sugars, salts, oils and other processed ingredients without realising it.

 2. Ditch dieting

-In the first few weeks of a diet — which can include calorie counting, elimination of a food or food group, following a strict meal plan, fasting etc.— most people will lose weight.
-But research shows that dieting generally doesn’t lead to long-term weight loss.
+In the first few weeks of a diet — which can include calorie counting, elimination of a food or food group, following a strict meal plan, fasting etc.— most people will experience weight loss.
+However research shows that dieting generally doesn’t lead to long-term weight loss.
 This is likely due to a range of factors.
 Firstly, diets are hard to stick to.
 Restricting foods usually makes you want them more, which is why most people fall off the wagon in the first month or two of a diet.
-Even if you can stick to your diet, your body will resist weight loss.
+Even if you can adhere to your diet, your body will resist weight loss.
 Our bodies view dieting as a form of starvation.
 As a survival mechanism, our metabolism slows, and hormones that regulate appetite and satisfaction change.

 Save yourself the hassle, ditch dieting and instead adopt a range of simple, everyday healthy habits.